skirmer/animating_dataviz/README.md

 Hello!
 This is the complement to my tutorial about generating animated visualizations in R using ggplot2 and gganimate.
 If you have questions, you can ask me on Twitter- `@data_stephanie`.

 * To view the presentation, visit https://skirmer.github.io/animation_prez.html and click through.
+* To see the short version that I'm using at DC R Conference 2019, visit https://skirmer.github.io/animation_prez_dc.html
 * To see the underlying code and follow along, use the [ioslides_deck.Rmd](https://github.com/skirmer/animating_dataviz/blob/master/ioslides_deck.Rmd) file in this repo.

 ### Other Examples Using gganimate